web3/web3.js/docs/web3-module.rst

 - ``formatters`` - The formatters object.
 - ``tranactionConfirmationWorkflow`` - The ``TransactionConfirmationWorkflow`` class which defines the confirmation process of the transaction.

-The ``AbstractSendMethod`` is the base method object for all "send transaction" methods.
+The ``AbstractSendMethod`` is the base method class for all "send transaction" methods.

 **Don't overwrite the ``execute`` method of the ``AbstractSendMethod`` class.**